 - Part II.
 Women’s decision-making, uptake, preferences, psychosocial aspects

-The TRIDENT studies (TRIal by Dutch Laboratories for Evaluation of Non-invasive Testing) have been designed and are carried out by the NIPT Consortium.
+The TRIDENT studies (TRIal by Dutch Laboratories for Evaluation of Non-invasive Testing) have been designed and were carried out by the Dutch NIPT Consortium.
 This Consortium is membered by all Dutch stakeholders involved in prenatal care including obstetricians, clinical geneticists, midwives, laboratory specialists, the VSOP Dutch Genetic Alliance, ethicists, and researchers.
 A list of all NIPT consortium members can be found here.

 - Prenatal screening programme in The Netherlands (by RIVM)

 - English brochure about NIPT (from April 2023)